 The kit includes a 7′ stand and a floor mount, so you can also use them as uplighting or foot lights.

-Since they use LEDs, the light is incredibly lightweight, cool, and energy efficient.
+The light is incredibly lightweight, cool, and energy efficient.
 Sets up in minutes, even if you’re not familiar with stage lighting.

 It seems like once a month or so, I run into someone who still hasn’t installed Magic Lantern on their Canon DSLR.
 Whether you’re shooting on a T4i, 7D, 5DmkII or III, 6D, or one of the other growing number of Canon DSLR cameras that support Magic Lantern, you’re missing out on some great free features!
 But, since the Magic Lantern project is run by programmers, not marketers, it can be a little confusing at times.